kiskander/LC-hcloud-proposal/README.md

-# Cisco Hybrid Cloud Content Breadboarding
+# Cisco Hybrid Cloud Content

 Cisco's Hybrid Cloud is about enabling Cisco customers to create extraordinary experiences by fusing the best of cloud and on-premises.
 Some things to keep in mind: